udaken/VCProj2CompilationDatabase/README.md

 ### To Use

-- Visual Studio 2008 Installed. (using VCProjectEngineLibrary.dll)
+- Visual Studio 2008 Installed. (using VCProjectEngine.dll)
+- Build.

 ### To Build